 While impact investing is carried out in many different ways, it’s most often achieved by focusing on particular sectors or mission-oriented themes, such as social, environmental, & governance (ESG), access to health & education, faith-based & religious objectives, social injustices, or general ethical & sustainability standards.

-What are some of the key benefits [of using Donor advised funds] donor’s receive?
+What are some of the key benefits of using Donor advised funds that donor’s receive?

 The simplicity of accounting, reporting and ongoing tracking is perhaps the biggest benefit to using donor-advised funds to establish a financial legacy.
 Imagine the time, energy and general headache of having to chase down gift receipts from 30 or 40 different charities at the end of each year in order to properly report charitable donations.